AI Exam

 Hypertension Patterns

-Paroxysmal Hypertension:
+Paroxysmal Hypertension

 - 45% of cases have episodic blood pressure elevations.